Nelly Furtado: 2020–present: Anniversary reissues, 7 and performing retirement

+On May 30, 2025, Furtado collaborated with Don Diablo on the single "Doing Nothin'", which interpolates sections of her 2012 single "Parking Lot".
+During August 2025, she embarked on a festival tour in Europe and United Kingdom.
+In October 2025, Furtado announced on her social media her retirement from live performances "for the foreseeable future" to pursue other creative and personal endeavors.

 Other ventures

-Furtado has appeared on the cover of numerous international fashion magazines, including Canada's Flare and Elle; Russia's Elle Girl; Hungary's Shape; Portugal's Vogue; Germany's Maxim; and US' Teen People, Vanidades and YM.
+Furtado has appeared on the cover of numerous international lifestyle and fashion magazines, including Canada's Flare and Elle; Russia's Elle Girl; Hungary's Shape; Portugal's Vogue; Germany's Maxim; and US' Teen People, Vanidades and YM.
 She has appeared on the cover of several international editions of Cosmopolitan (Turkey, Italy, Lithuania, Poland, Serbia and Hungary).
 She was voted one of the "Fun and Fearless Females" by Cosmopolitan in 2002.
+In October 2023, Furtado appeared in Kim Kardashian's shapewear brand Skims' campaign alongside other celebrities, including Kim Cattrall, Lana Condor, Coco Jones and Hari Nef.

 Personal life

-In the 2000s, Furtado gave birth to a daughter with her then boyfriend Jasper Gahunia.
-They dated for several years and were friends prior.
-The couple broke up in 2005, though according to Furtado in a 2006 interview, remain friends and share joint responsibility of raising their daughter.
+From 2001 to 2005, Furtado was in a relationship with Jasper Gahunia.
+Their daughter was born in September 2003.
 On July 19, 2008, Furtado married sound engineer Demacio Castellon, with whom she had worked on Loose.
-In April 2017, during an appearance on the British daytime panel show Loose Women, Furtado announced she had separated from Castellon during the summer of 2016 and said she is now single.
-In December 2021, Furtado revealed on her Instagram account that she has two more children.
+They separated in 2016.
+She has a daughter and son with American rapper Jerry.
 In a June 2006 interview with Genre magazine, when asked if she had "ever felt an attraction to women", Furtado replied, "Absolutely.
 Women are beautiful and sexy".
-Some considered this an announcement of bisexuality but, in August 2006, she stated that she was "straight, but very open-minded".
+Some considered this an announcement of her bisexuality; in August 2006, she clarified that she was "straight, but very open-minded".

 In November 2006, Furtado revealed that she once turned down US$500,000 to pose fully clothed in Playboy.
-Furtado can speak fifty to sixty percent of the Spanish language.
+Furtado learned Portuguese up to the age of 12.
+She studied Spanish in high school and in 2009 estimated that her command of it was fifty to sixty percent.
+Furtado publicly endorsed Green Party leader Elizabeth May in Saanich-Gulf Islands during the federal election in 2011.

-As of March 2017, Furtado has stated that she resides in Toronto and New York City.
+In March 2017, Furtado stated that she resided in Toronto and New York City.
 In an April 2017 interview with DIY magazine, Furtado revealed she had purchased an apartment in New York City.
+In a May 2023 interview with Fault magazine, Furtado revealed she had recently been diagnosed with ADHD.

 Philanthropy

-Furtado hosted a program about AIDS on MTV, which also featured guests Justin Timberlake and Alicia Keys.
-On September 27, 2011, Furtado announced during Free the Children's We Day, that she was giving CDN$1,000,000 to Free the Children's effort to build girls' schools in the Maasai region of Kenya.
+In 2007, Furtado hosted a program about AIDS on MTV, which also featured guests Justin Timberlake and Alicia Keys.
+On September 27, 2011, Furtado announced during Free the Children's We Day, that she was donating CDN$1,000,000 to support Free the Children's effort to build girls' schools in the Maasai region of Kenya.

 Furtado is a member of the Canadian charity Artists Against Racism.